paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 Subsec. (e)(1)(C).
 Pub.
 L. 111–320, § 116(5)(C), inserted a comma after “protocols” and “, which may include those children involved in reports of child abuse or neglect with a potential combination of jurisdictions, such as intrastate, interstate, Federal-State, and State-Tribal,” after “protection for children” and substituted “from child abuse and neglect” for “from abuse” and “including” for “particularly”.

 Subsec. (f).
 Pub.
-L. 111–320, § 116(6), made technical amendment to reference in original act which appears in text as reference to [section 10603a of this title](./chapter-112-victim-compensation-and-assistance.md#section-10603a).
+L. 111–320, § 116(6), made technical amendment to reference in original act which appears in text as reference to [section 20104 of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20104&num=0&edition=prelim).

 2003—Subsec. (a)(4).
 Pub.
 L. 108–36 added par.
 (4).